DataDog/KubeHound/README.md

     * Against current cluster: `./bin/kubehound -c configs/etc/kubehound.yaml`
     * Against a specific cluster: `KUBECONFIG=/your/path/to/.kube/config ./bin/kubehound -c configs/etc/kubehound.yaml`

+### Using KubeHound Data

+To query the KubeHound graph data requires using the [Gremlin](https://tinkerpop.apache.org/gremlin.html) query language via an API call or dedicated graph query UI.
+A number of graph query UIs are availble, but we recommend [gdotv](https://gdotv.com/).
+To access the KubeHound graph using `gdotv`:

++ Download and install the application from https://gdotv.com/
++ Create a connection to the local janusgraph instance by following the steps here https://docs.gdotv.com/connection-management/ and using `hostname=localhost`
++ Navigate to the query editor and enter a sample query e.g `g.V().count()`.
+See detailed instructions here: https://docs.gdotv.com/query-editor/#run-your-query
++ See the provided [cheatsheet](./pkg/kubehound/graph/CHEATSHEET.md) for examples of useful queries for various use cases.

 ## Build

 Build the application via: